-2. We need terminology for speech sounds
+1. We need terminology for speech sounds

+- Our first core topic in this course is the sounds of language: phonetics and phonology

 - The first step is phonetics:

 - What speech sounds are used by humans?

-- How are they produced by the vocal organs?
+- How are they produced?

 - For this, we need some specialized terminology:

 - How can we describe language sounds?

 - How can we compare sounds from different languages?